cherubin-umuragwa/StudentRecordManagementSystem/docs/INSTALLATION.md

 # Installation Guide

-This guide will help you set up the Student Grade Management System on your local or production server.
+This guide will help you set up the Student Record Management System on your local or production server.

 ## Prerequisites